Gresini Racing: History

 For 2011, Simoncelli was promoted to ride a factory Honda as part of the Gresini team, whilst Hiroshi Aoyama rode a satellite Honda for the team.

-Simoncelli was competitive at the top end of the field but a number of crashes kept his points score low.
+Simoncelli was competitive at the top end of the field, but a number of crashes kept his points score low.

 In October 2011, it was announced that Simoncelli would remain with the team for the 2012 season, however, Aoyama announced a move to Castrol Honda in the Superbike World Championship.

 On 23 October 2011, Simoncelli died after a racing accident at the Malaysian Grand Prix.

+A new era with Aprilia

 In 2015, Gresini ended their long-standing partnership with Honda in the premier class.

 Aprilia returned to the MotoGP paddock with a factory effort with track-side operations to be managed by Gresini.

-However, the same year Gresini began using Honda machinery in their Moto3 programme, replacing KTM.
+Aleix Espargaró scored his first podium in MotoGP during the 2021 British Grand Prix, marking the first MotoGP-era podium for Aprilia and Gresini Racing's first podium since the 2014 French Grand Prix with Álvaro Bautista.